hide-kawabata/traf/README.md

     $ make
     ```
     You will have `traf` in the current directory, i.e., `build`.
-    You can copy it anywhere.
     If you want, type `make install` to install traf in a public area.

 ## Settings

-Put following lines in `.emacs`.
+Put following lines in `.emacs` (the 2nd line only is related to Traf):

     (setq coq-prog-name "/home/where/my/thoughts/escaping/coqtop")
     (setq proof-tree-program "/home/where/my/musics/playing/traf")
     (load "/home/where/my/love/lies/waiting/generic/proof-site")

-Note that you can modify `exec-path` to make the values of `coq-prog-name` and `proof-tree-program` short.
+- Note that you can modify `exec-path` to make the values of `coq-prog-name` and `proof-tree-program` short.

+- Note that you can not share coq library if your machine has multiple versions of `coqtop`.
+Since PG is not smart enough to detect the place where the corresponding version of the library for each `coqtop` is installed (default lib dir: `/usr/local/lib/coq`), we advise that `coq-prog-name` is not a symbolic link to `coqtop`.
+For example, if you are using Homebrew, we recommend you write

+    ```
+    (setq coq-prog-name "/usr/local/Cellar/coq/8.8.0/bin/coqtop")
+    ```
+instead of `/usr/local/bin/coqtop`, which is a symbolic link to the above,
+in order to avoid troubles in advance.

 ## Usage

 - While proving a theorem by using Proof General, you can invoke Traf by clicking the "prooftree icon", or equivalently, type `C-c C-d` (`proof-tree-external-display-toggle`).
-- You can perform anything while proving with PG; `C-c RET (proof-goto-point)`, `C-c C-u (proof-undo-last-successful-command)`, etc. The proof tree shown in the Traf window changes synchronously.
+- You can perform anything while proving with PG; e.g., `C-c RET (proof-goto-point)`, `C-c C-u (proof-undo-last-successful-command)`, etc. The proof tree shown in the Traf window changes synchronously.
 - Once a proof of a theorem (`Theorem`, `Lemma`, `Example`, whatever) is finished, i.e., the vernacular command `Qed` is given to Coq, the connection between PG and Traf is closed (but the Traf window remains on the screen and you can manipulate it).
-When you start proving next Theorem, you are required to invoke Traf again (by entering `C-c C-d`).
+When you start proving another theorem, you are required to invoke Traf again (by entering `C-c C-d`).